pmean/classes/biostats-1/04/src/simon-5501-04-directions.md

 ## Question #1

 Use the  simon-5501-04-fev.qmd file.
-Update the program to calculate descriptive statistics (mean and standard deviation).
+Update the program to calculate descriptive statistics (mean and standard deviation) for ht.
 Interpret these statistics.

 ## Question #2